You all must have heard about traditional marketing. Well, Telemarketing is one of the types of it.

 Even though we view telemarketers negatively and often ignore their calls, it started simple.
 Let’s learn about it.

 How it began

 Not by men, but a group of women came up with the idea of telemarketing.
-How?
+But, How?

 Once upon a time, some housewives baked cookies and wanted to sell them.
-So they started calling people around to find potential customers for their cooking.
+So, they started calling people around to find potential customers for their cookies.